 If you are unsure about whether you might be eligible for an unemployment compensation extension, you can always contact your unemployment counselor to check on whether extended benefits are available to you.

-There was a federal unemployment extension program that was formerly active called the Emergency Unemployment Compensation (EUC08).
-However, this program expired in 2013, and it is not presently known if EUC08 will become active again.
+And in 2020, the federal government initiated the Pandemic Emergency Unemployment Compensation (PEUC) program, which ended in 2021.
 If you want to learn more about this program, you can contact the Massachusetts labor authorities or follow developments through the national news.

 In general, unemployment beneficiaries who consume all of their regular unemployment benefits, do not usually have to apply for an unemployment benefits extension because the system automatically applies for them, if the beneficiary is applicable for extension.
 If you are approaching the end of your benefits period, contact your employment counselor to see if you are eligible to receive an unemployment extension.